adhityaraar/GA-AI-Workshop/README.md

     - Bicarakan mengenai jaminan sosial karyawan yang diberikan oleh perusahaan, termasuk hak karyawan yang meninggal dan hak keluarga karyawan yang meninggal dalam hal jaminan sosial.

 # For the next stages!

+In here we will need HuggingFace API and Pinecone API to make the model more powerful and faster!

 ### HuggingFace API Setup:
 1. Sign In or Sign Up on [here](https://huggingface.co/).
 2. Go to Profile (avatar) and click on "Settings".